JHOW2004/blobfy/README.md

 ## API Reference

-### Blobify(uri: string): Promise&lt;Blob&gt;
+### blobfy(uri: string): Promise&lt;Blob&gt;

-The main function provided by the Blobify package.
+The main function provided by the blobfy package.
 It takes a URI or data as input and returns a Promise that resolves to a Blob object containing the converted data.

 - `uri` (string): The URI or data that you want to convert into a Blob.